mrunalbrahmbhatt/PersonalizedRenderingVariant/README.md

 ## Suggestion/Improvements

-Developers are welcome to provided the suggestion or contirubute their improvements to this repository.
+Developers are welcome to provided the suggestion or contirubute their improvements to this repository OR drop an email at it.mrunal@gmail.com

 ## Technology